ParkerBritt/maya_building_generator/README.md

 ### Overview

-**Maya Procedural Building Generator** is a script for generating 3D urban environments in Autodesk Maya.
+**Procedural Building Generator** is a script for generating 3D urban environments in Autodesk Maya.
 The system creates customizable building facades and layouts through procedural methods.
 It is ideal for quickly creating buildings from simple geometry.
 > [!IMPORTANT]